aitgon/wopmars/docs/content/wrapper.rst

                 "max_price": "int",
             }

-And there, the definition file (``Wopfile2`` in the example directory) look like this:
+And there, the definition file (``Wopfile2.yml`` in the example directory) look like this:

 .. code-block:: yaml

     # Rule1 use SparePartsManufacturer to insert pieces informations into the table piece
     rule Rule1:
-        tool: 'wopexamplesnp.wrapper.SparePartsManufacturer'
+        tool: 'wrapper.SparePartsManufacturer'
         input:
             file:
                 pieces: 'input/pieces.txt'
         output:
             table:
-                piece: 'wopexamplesnp.model.Piece'
+                piece: 'model.Piece'

     # CarAssembler make the combinations of all possible pieces to build cars and calculate the final price
     rule Rule2:
-        tool: 'wopexamplesnp.wrapper.CarAssembler'
+        tool: 'wrapper.CarAssembler'
         input:
             table:
-                piece: 'wopexamplesnp.model.Piece'
+                piece: 'model.Piece'
         output:
             # Here the output is written in a file
             file: